code4it-dev/c4it-hugo/content/architecture-note/017-d2-diagrams/index.md

 ---
-title: "Textually design diagrams with D2: syntax, installation, and usage tips."
+title: "D2: like Mermaid, but better.
+Syntax, installation, and practical usage tips."
 date: 2025-01-20
 url: /architecture-notes/d2-diagrams
 draft: false
 categories:
  - Code and Architecture Notes
 tags:
  - Software Architecture
 toc: true
-summary: "A summary"
+summary: "D2 is an open source tool to design architectural layouts using a declarative syntax.
+It's a textual format, which can also be stored under source control.
+Let's see how it works, how you can install it, and some practical usage tips."
 images:
  - /architecture-notes/d2-diagrams/featuredImage.png
 keywords:
  - software-architecture
 ---

-When defining the architecture of a system, I believe in the adage "a picture is worth a thousand words".
+When defining the architecture of a system, I believe in the adage that says that «A picture is worth a thousand words».

-Diagramming helps understanding how the architecture is structured, what are the dependencies between components, how the different components communicate, which are their responsibilities.
+Proper diagramming helps in understanding how the architecture is structured, the dependencies between components, how the different components communicate, and their responsibilities.

-A clear architectural diagram can be useful also for planning: once you have a general idea of the components, you can structure the planning according to the module dependencies and the priorities.
+A clear architectural diagram can also be useful for planning.
+Once you have a general idea of the components, you can structure the planning according to the module dependencies and the priorities.

-A lack of diagramming leads to "just words": how many times have you heard people talk about modules that do not exist or do not work as they were imagining?
-The whole team can benefit from having a common language and a shared understanding of the parts a system is made of: a clear diagram brings clear thoughts.
+A lack of diagramming leads to a "just words" definition: how many times have you heard people talk about modules that do not exist or do not work as they were imagining?

+The whole team can benefit from having a common language: a clear diagram brings clear thoughts, helping all the stakeholders (developers, architects, managers) understand the parts that compose a system.

-I tried several approaches: online tools like Draw.IO, DSL like Structurizr and Mermaid, but I wasn't happy with any of them.
+I tried several approaches: both online WYSIWYG tools like Draw.IO and DSL like Structurizr and Mermaid.
+For different reasons, I wasn't happy with any of them.

-Then I stumbled upon D2: it's rich set of elements make it my new go-to tool for describing architectures.
+Then I stumbled upon D2: its rich set of elements makes it my new go-to tool for describing architectures.
 Let's see how it works!

 ## D2 syntax

-Just like the more famous Mermaid, in D2 all the elements and connections are defined as textual nodes.
+Just like the more famous Mermaid, using D2 you have to declare all the elements and connections as textual nodes.

-You can generate your diagram using the [Playground](https://play.d2lang.com/) section available in the official website.
+You can generate diagrams online by using the [Playground](https://play.d2lang.com/) section available on the official website, or you can install it locally (as you will see later).

-### Elements
+### Elements: the basic components of every diagram

 Elements are defined as a set of names that can be enriched with a label and other metadata.

-Here's an example of the simplest configurations for standalone elements.
+Here's an example of the most straightforward configurations for standalone elements.

 ```d2
 service